-Here are five questions to ask before you accept financing terms and sign on the bottom line:
+Here are five questions to ask before you accept car financing terms and sign on the bottom line:

 1. What Is Your Credit Score?

-If you got this far and are ready to sign the papers, you probably have a good idea of what your credit score is.
+If you got this far and are ready to sign the new car loan papers, you probably have a good idea of what your credit score is.
 If you don’t, make sure you ask.
-Typically, a dealer or financial institution will share it with you up front upon approval, but you want to make sure your score matches your rate.
+Typically, a dealer or financial institution will share it with you up front upon approval, but you want to make sure your score matches your auto loan rate.
 There are many factors in how your rating is determined.
 How much credit history you have, the types of loans, how much you owe, late payments, debt to income ratio and more.
 Your score will be higher or lower depending on how well you manage, or have managed, your finances.

 2. How Will Your Credit Score Impact the Terms of Your Loan?